 Cardiac issues.
 Myocarditis, an inflammation of the heart muscle, can develop after COVID-19 (and in extremely rare cases, receiving mRNA

 vaccines).
 One study of adult patients who recently recovered from COVID-19 suggested that 60% of them had myocarditis, regardless of how severe their COVID symptoms were during the infection.
-Symptoms of myocarditis may include chest pain, shortness of breath, irregular heartbeat, and fatigue.
-Children and teens who had moderate or severe symptoms within the last 6 months need an thorough exam, including heart tests, before returning to school or sports activities.
+Symptoms of myocarditis may include chest pain, shortness of breath, irregular heartbeat and fatigue.
+Children and teens who had moderate or severe symptoms within the last 6 months need a thorough exam, including heart tests, before returning to school or

 Smell and taste.
 As many as 1 out of 4 children and teens age 10 to 19 years of age who had COVID experience changes to their sense of smell and taste.
 This can have a negative effect on their eating habits and mood.
 It can also prevent them from noticing dangerous odors.
 These symptoms typically go away in several weeks.
 When it doesn’t, your child’s doctor may recommend steps to test or help retrain these senses.

 Developmental issues.
 Acute COVID-19 illness can affect the